natcap/invest.users-guide/source/en/recreation.rst

 Model Outputs
 -------------

-+ **pud_results.shp**: The features of this polygon shapefile match the original AOI shapefile, or the gridded version of the AOI if the "Grid the AOI" option was selected.
-The attributes include all attribute columns present in the original AOI shapefile, along with these:
++ **PUD_results.shp**: The features of this polygon shapefile match the original AOI shapefile, or the gridded version of the AOI if the "Grid the AOI" option was selected.
+The attributes include:

   + **PUD_YR_AVG** is the average photo-user-days per year (:ref:`rec-photos`).
 This corresponds to the average *PUD* described in Wood et al. (2013).

   + **PUD_JAN**, PUD_FEB, ....
 PUD_DEC is the average photo-user-days for each month.
-For example, if the date range is the default 2005-2014, then PUD_JAN is the average of all ten January's photo-user-days.
+For example, if the date range is the default 2012-2017, then PUD_JAN is the average of all six January's photo-user-days.

-+ **monthly_table.csv**:
++ **PUD_monthly_table.csv**:

   + This table contains the total photo-user-days counted in each cell for each month of the chosen date range.
 Each row in this table is a unique AOI grid cell or polygon.
-Columns represent months ("2005-1" is January 2005, "2014-12" is December 2014).
+Columns represent months ("2012-1" is January 2012, "2017-12" is December 2017).

++ **TUD_results.shp**: See the description of **PUD_results.shp**, but instead of photo-user-days, this file contains counts of twitter-user-days.

++ **TUD_monthly_table.csv**: See the description of **PUD_monthly_table.csv**, but instead of photo-user-days, this file contains counts of twitter-user-days.

-+ **predictor_data.shp** (output if Compute Regression is selected):
++ **regression_data.shp** (output if Compute Regression is selected): AOI polygons with all the variables needed to compute a regression, including predictor attributes and the user-days response variable.
+The fields include:

-  + This shapefile has polygons matching those in "pud_results.shp" and it has fields defined by the ids given in the Predictor Table.
+    + One field for each predictor given in the Predictor Table.
 The values of those fields are the metric calculated per response feature (:ref:`rec-data-needs`: Predictor Table).

+    + **pr_PUD**: the proportion of the sum of PUD_YR_AVG across all features

+    + **pr_TUD**: the proportion of the sum of TUD_YR_AVG across all features

+    + **avg_pr_UD**: average of pr_TUD and pr_TUD.
+This variable is logit-transformed and then used as the response variable in the regression model.

 + **regression_coefficients.txt** (output if Compute Regression is selected):